Byron Browne Artwork Guide

 Start a Byron Browne artwork appraisal

-Byron Browne artwork value guide: appraisal and market basics
+Byron Browne artwork: appraisal and market basics

 Byron Browne (1907–1961) is best known as a New York modernist and early American abstract artist associated with the American Abstract Artists group.
 His market is active but nuanced: the biggest swings in value come from medium (oil vs works on paper), size, period/style fit, and documentation (labels, provenance, exhibition history).